Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Historical Table Digitization Pipeline

-This quantitative feedback directly informs prompt refinement.
-For example, the instruction "record all the empty cells as empty" in the LLM processing prompt was added after we observed that empty cells sometimes contained hallucinated numbers, shifted content, or extraneous symbols like dots.
-After adding this instruction, we re-evaluated on the gold standard set to confirm error reduction while ensuring that the new prompt did no inadvertently increase errors elsewhere.
-This approach capitalizes on economists' and domain experts' understanding of their sources and context, allowing them to guide the digitization process without requiring specialized technical skills.
+This quantitative feedback informs prompt refinement.
+For example, as we experimented with longer and more detailed prompts that addressed formatting issues, we discovered that the LLM would often skip the second set of columns of tables that were wrapped within a single page.
+We therefore experimented with various iterations of the `wrapped-table rule' shown in the prompt below.
+After adding this instruction, we re-validated on the development set to confirm error reduction while ensuring that the new prompt did not inadvertently increase errors elsewhere.
+This approach capitalizes on researchers' understanding of their sources and context, allowing them to guide the digitization process without requiring specialized technical skills.